 4. Host Special Events Inside the Gym

 Offer free snacks, encourage members to invite friends, and make special events open to the public for free.
-Such events can help you market your gym to new members while also increasing engagement with existing ones.
+Events like this can help you market your gym to new members while also increasing engagement with existing ones.

 Hopefully, participants will try a new group workout and end up sticking with it!
-(That's precisely my goal with "Yoga for Lifters.")
 Group exercise is highly beneficial.
 Participants showed significant improvements in all three quality of life measures: mental, physical, and emotional, as well as a 26.2% reduction in perceived stress levels.
 And their gains outshined those exercising individually.

 5. Jump on Other Promotions